wordsforthewise/nate-g/_posts/2016-04-25-DIY-protandim.md

 The honey and milk thistle are by far the most expensive components.
 To drop the price, milk thistle can be [bought at a discount at higher volumes](http://www.herbco.com/p-380-milk-thistle-seed-whole.aspx?test=zeros&utm_expid=8790734-0.3AeVqw8lSiWXCekb73M-rw.1&gclid=CjwKEAjwgPe4BRCB66GG8PO69QkSJAC4EhHhS3iCKx-efUbnlDksK3ApFaSmpyqYHM1l0yiEnYzGAhoCLyzw_wcB&utm_referrer=https%3A%2F%2Fwww.google.com%2F) (cut price is half at least), [so can honey](http://www.webstaurantstore.com/monarchs-choice-bakers-special-honey-60-lb-pail/789HONBAKE60.html?utm_source=Google&utm_medium=cpc&utm_campaign=GoogleShopping&gclid=CjwKEAjwgPe4BRCB66GG8PO69QkSJAC4EhHhy6P7wW0oKPYBUF5oEGUEJ9pddzW8uF8tHZOJdU44mBoC0kXw_wcB) (drop the price by 1/3).

+You can also order curcumin and milk thistle extract, so the amount of those powders isn't so high.
+However, that is then violating the patent.
+But it's not like they're going to come after you in your kitchen if you're mixing this up for yourself.

 I've also ordered some Protandim to give it a shot.
 According to the first research paper on it, I would expect to feel something in a week or two.
 Will update soon.